Rajasthan govt transfers 67 IAS officers | Headlines

 Rajasthan govt transfers 67 IAS officers

-In an administrative reshuffle, the Rajasthan government has transferred 67 IAS officers including collectors in seven districts.
+In an administrative reshuffle, the Rajasthan government has transferred 67 IAS officers including collectors in eight districts.
 The state department of personnel issued the orders on Wednesday night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)